ibi420/sino-open-sdk/README.md

-# Sino Open Security SDK
+# Sino Privacy Vault Open Security SDK

 Welcome to the official security core of **Sino**.